-Planning obligations, also known as Section 106 agreements, can be used by the local authority to ensure any future development has a positive impact upon Clacton.
-These agreements could be used to fund public realm or site specific improvements.
+Planning obligations, also known as Section 106 agreements, can be used by the local authority to ensure any future development has a positive impact upon Tendring.
+These agreements could be used for site specific improvements.

 Partnership Schemes in Conservation Areas (Historic England)